What is a Recovery Startup Business for Employee Retention Credit?

 Under normal circumstances, the credit amount will be 50% of the total wages paid between March 2020 and December 31, 2020.
 Each quarter has a wage limit of $10,000 per employee.
 In 2021, the ERC covers 70% of qualified wages paid to employees until September 2021.
 The quarterly limit remains at $10,000.

-To put it into perspective, this means that each quarter you can receive up to $7,000 per employee, with a maximum credit of $21,000 per employee.
+To put it into perspective, this means that you can receive up to $7,000 per employee each quarter, with a maximum credit of $21,000 per employee.

-For businesses classified as recovery startups, the credit limit expands to $50,000 per quarter.
+The credit limit for businesses classified as recovery startups expands to $50,000 per quarter.
 Eligible wages include those paid until December 31, 2021, and the September 2021 limit no longer applies.
 To qualify, the business must have commenced operations after February 15, 2020, and have annual gross revenue not exceeding $1 million.

 Determining Qualification of Wages